lingazoe/wine-quality-classification/README.md

 ## Installation

-Upload the project folder into your preferred IDE.
+Upload files into your preferred IDE.
 Use package manager pip to install the necessary packages.

 ```pip install pandas scikit-learn matplotlib seaborn ucimlrepo```